bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 The Beautiful Ones
 ...
 Adding TOP 3 songs of each band to a Spotify playlist...
-Adding 222 band, totalling 541 tracks!
+Adding 222 band, totaling 541 tracks!
 Adding tracks to playlist: Upcoming LIVE Boston Music
 {% endhighlight %}